cagla-su/Linux-Gaming-Guide/README.md

 ```
 DRI_PRIME=1 %command%
 ```
-- **NOTE**: If you are going to additionally use other launch options and run games through your dedicated GPU, make sure that all the commands are written before `%command%` like in the example:
+- **⚠️ -** If you are going to additionally use other launch options and run games through your dedicated GPU, make sure that all the commands are written before `%command%` like in the example:
 ```
 DRI_PRIME=1 gamemoderun %command%
 ```